Conditions: Thyroid Nodule

 Needle biopsy

 Typically, a thyroid ultrasound provides information to determine if a needle biopsy is needed, as noted above.
 A fine (thin) needle biopsy is a safe way to obtain some tissue from a given nodule and assess it in the laboratory.
 A needle biopsy (specifically, a fine needle aspiration, or FNA) is typically performed with simultaneous use of an ultrasound to assist with the precise anatomic positioning of the needle to obtain cells from the nodule of concern.
 In this procedure very small sampling of cells is obtained.
 While the technique and needle movements of a fine needle biopsy differ from how a blood draw or I.V. placement is performed, the risk is essentially the same, which is a major advantage of this technique.
 Some discomfort and possible bruising may occur.
 While no one likes needles, the risk of a needle biopsy is very low and the information gained is valuable.
 A needle biopsy result usually indicates whether surgery is needed.
-The Bethesda system is a well-established classification scheme for thyroid fine needle aspiration results.
+The Bethesda system is a well-established classification scheme for reporting thyroid fine needle aspiration results and serves as a basis for recommended actions.

 Genetic testing of a thyroid nodule